sportsbitenews/web-optimizator/readme.txt

 WEBO Site SpeedUp core is licensed under Eclipse Public License (LICENSE.txt).
 It's located in this package.
 For Russian users there is LICENSE.ru.txt or LICENSE.ru.utf8.txt
-Some parts of WEBO Site SpeedUp products are open source and licensed under different licenses:
+Some parts of WEBO Site SpeedUp product are open source and licensed under different licenses:
  * JSMin library - GNU GPLv2
  * Packer library - GNU LGPLv2